Irrwurz or Mad Root: German Folklore

 Also called Irrkraut (mad herb, astray herb), it will make a person lose the way, walk in circles or run back and forth with no sense of direction.
 Irrwurz is known in French folklore as herbe d'égarement (herb of befuddlement).

-A person can be affected through touching or picking the Irrwurz, ingestion, stepping on it or over it.
+A person can be affected through touching or picking the Irrwurz, eating, stepping on it or over it.
 The plant works its magic tendrils into the mind, causing confusion and panic as even familiar places look strange.

 Regional differences abound.
-In some parts of Germany, Irrwurz is identified as a type of fern of plantain.
+In some parts of Germany, Irrwurz is identified as a type of fern or plantain.
 In other areas it's a tree root across the path or a root shaped like a St. Andrew's Cross or X.

 In Thuringia, central Germany, a person goes astray only when stepping over Irrkraut without seeing it.
 In this area the Irrkraut fern is also known as Atterkreutich (asp or adder herb).
 It befuddles sense of direction and invokes venomous snakes to chase the person.